 The professional volunteers:

 Dr. Jen Seidl DVM, from the Grand Avenue Veterinary Center, volunteers her medical services.
 Dr. Kim Halvorson, a Professor of Psychology at Metropolitan State University, donates her professional expertise and guidance.
-Dr. Beth Rausch, DVM, from the University of Wisconsin-River Falls, is a medical advisor for Pawsitivity and has partnered with them for a research study.
+Dr. Beth Rausch, DVM, from the University of Wisconsin-River Falls, is a medical advisor for Pawsitivity and has partnered with us for a research study.

 We hope you enjoyed learning about our organization.
 Now, it's time to take the next step: donate to help us continue this important mission.
-Your donation will help us train more service dogs, which will in turn help more veterans live better lives.